COOK VEGAN, GET HEALTHY, BE HAPPY!

 All recipes are broken down into these sections:

 You will find our recipes are simple and often quick.
-We don’t like to mess around with frilly bits, just make it really tasty.
-Our food is not what you’d called refined, it’s all about bold flavours and bright colours.
-Food that is wild and free.
+We don’t like to mess around with too many frilly bits, just make it really tasty, with simple presentation.
+Lee generally works in kitchens and after a long day cooking for others, is looking for simple, nutritious food that soothes and satisfies.

-Veg and fruits from most supermarkets have had a torrid time and you will be rewarded with little flavour, unnatural shapes and colours and even worse, the potential of harmful pesticides and chemicals.
-Buying local and organic will make all the difference to the dish and is all we are really strict about.
+We would urge you (nicely) to always buy fresh, fresh and organic when you can.
+Befriend your local farmer and treasure your veg basket.
+If your house is burning down, grab the leeks!!!!
+Veg and fruits from most supermarkets have had a torrid time and you will be rewarded with little flavour and even less joy cooking with them.
+Buying local and organic will make all the difference to the dish, support your local community and is one of the only points that we are (a little) strict about.
+Invest in good raw materials.

 If you try a recipe, please leave us some feedback.
 It would really make our day.
 Even better, send us your improvements and ideas.
 We’d love some new recipes to play with.

 Cooking is like anything, with some effort and enthusiasm, we can expect great results!

 “Approach love and cooking with reckless abandon” HH Dalai Lama.